FRINXio/FRINX-machine/README.md

 #### Teardown
 The `teardown.sh` script in the FRINX-machine folder:
-* Stops and removes containers.
+* Stops and removes containers
-* Does not remove external volumes.
+* Does not remove external volumes

 Using docker, also needs privileged mode:
 ```bash